 It is so cool (pun intended) that you will want to do it again and again.

 In this experiment, you will use only a thread and salt to lift a sticky ice cube.
 It is just like fishing in a pond, but in this case, you are fishing an ice cube.
-It is a fun way to show the concept of water’s freezing point.

 - small toys (Optional.
 To make it more fun, I made the ice cubes with ocean toys inside.
 Make sure they are small enough to fit into the ice cube tray.)